Buddhist philosophy: Indian Mahāyāna philosophy

 From about the 1st century BCE, a new textual tradition began to arise in Indian Buddhist thought called Mahāyāna (Great Vehicle), which would slowly come to dominate Indian Buddhist philosophy.
-Buddhist philosophy thrived in large monastery-university complexes such as Nalanda and Vikramasila, which became centres of learning in North India.
-Mahāyāna philosophers continued the philosophical projects of Abhidharma while at the same time critiquing them and introducing new concepts and ideas.
-Since the Mahāyāna held to the pragmatic concept of truth which states that doctrines are regarded as conditionally "true" in the sense of being spiritually beneficial, the new theories and practices were seen as 'skillful means' (Upaya).
-The Mahayana also promoted the Bodhisattva ideal, which included an attitude of compassion for all sentient beings.
-The Bodhisattva is someone who chooses to remain in samsara (the cycle of birth and death) to benefit all other beings who are suffering.
+During the medieval period of Indian history, Buddhist philosophy thrived in large monastery complexes such as Nalanda, Vikramasila, and Vallabhi.
+These institutions became major centers of philosophical learning in North India (where both Buddhist and also non-Buddhist thought was studied and debated).
+Mahāyāna philosophers continued the philosophical projects of Abhidharma, while at the same time critiquing them and introducing many new concepts and ideas.
+Since the Mahāyāna held to the pragmatic concept of truth, which states that doctrines are regarded as conditionally "true" in the sense of being spiritually beneficial, these new theories and practices were seen as "skillful means" (upāya) conductive to enlightenment.

-Major Mahayana philosophical schools and traditions include the Prajnaparamita, Madhyamaka, Tathagatagarbha, the Epistemological school of Dignaga, Yogācāra, Huayan, Tiantai and the Chan/Zen schools.
+The Mahāyāna also promoted the Bodhisattva ideal, which included an attitude of benevolence, wisdom, compassion, generosity, and loving-kindness for all sentient beings.
+The Bodhisattva is someone who chooses to remain in the cycle of birth, death, and rebirth in order to help and benefit all other beings who are suffering, until their final attainment of Buddhahood.

-Prajñāpāramitā and Madhyamaka
+Major Mahayana philosophical schools and traditions include the Prajñaparamita, Mādhyamaka, Yogācāra, Tathagatagarbha, the epistemological school of Dignaga, and in China the Huayan, Tiantai, and Zen schools.

-The earliest Prajñāpāramitā-sutras ("perfection of insight" sutras) (circa 1st century BCE) emphasize the shunyata (emptiness) of phenomena and dharmas.
-The Prajñāpāramitā is said to be true knowledge of the nature of ultimate reality, which is illusory and empty of essence.
+Prajñāpāramitā and Mādhyamaka